17 People

 "17 People" is the eighteenth episode of the second season of American serial political drama The West Wing.
-The episode aired on April 4, 2001 on NBC.
+The episode aired on April 4, 2001, on NBC.
 The episode depicts Josiah Bartlet, the President of the United States, informing his aide Toby Ziegler of startling news about the President's multiple sclerosis, as well as other members of the cast trying to rewrite a humorous speech the President is to give.
 The episode was generally praised for its intensity, as well as its complexity and stark contrast between plotlines.

 Plot

-In the previous episode, entitled "The Stackhouse Filibuster", the group learns that Vice President John Hoynes ran an opinion poll on his own favourability after publicly denouncing oil companies, which he had previously been known for being close with.
-In the beginning of "17 People", Toby is shown to be confused by these actions, spending late nights in his office pondering the question while tossing a pink rubber ball at his office wall.
-Toby eventually comes to the conclusion that Hoynes thinks that President Bartlet is not going to run for re-election, which is true—Bartlet had made a deal with his wife Abbey, restricting him to one term due to his diagnosis of multiple sclerosis that they had kept from the public.
-Leo McGarry and the President resolve to inform Toby of Bartlet's illness.
-When Toby is informed, the conversation devolves into a fight in the Oval Office, where Toby excoriates the President for concealing his illness and making irresponsible decisions because of it.
+In the previous episode, the group learns that Vice President John Hoynes ran an opinion poll on his own favorability after publicly denouncing oil companies, with which he had previously been known for being close.
+In the beginning of "17 People", Toby is shown spending late nights in his office, pondering why Hoynes did that.
+He eventually concludes that he thinks that President Bartlet is not going to run for re-election, which turns out to be true—he had agreed to only serve one term because of his hidden multiple sclerosis diagnosis.

-Toby highlights an example from a previous episode, "He Shall, from Time to Time..."—a few nights before the President was to give his State of the Union address, he had an "attack" that rendered him unconscious while several national security crises were playing out, causing confusion and a lack of clarity in the chain of command.
-"For ninety minutes that night, there was a coup d'état in this country", concludes Toby.
-The President responds equally angrily, accusing Toby of arguing in bad faith and only being angry because there were fifteen other people who knew about the President's diagnosis first—his wife, his brother, his three daughters, the six doctors and radiologists who were involved in the initial diagnosis, Leo McGarry, the Vice President, the Chairman of the Joint Chiefs, and the anesthesiologist at George Washington University Hospital who helped operate on the President after he was shot in "In the Shadow of Two Gunmen".
-Bartlet argues that he had a right to keep his illness private, to which Toby responds that the voters have a right to make an informed decision when electing their leader.
-Toby points out that while he may have been the sixteenth person to be told, there was a seventeenth person who already knew - President Bartlet himself.
-Bartlet apologizes to Toby, remarking "I don't know, it may have been unbelievably stupid".
+When Toby is told the truth, the conversation devolves into a fight in the Oval Office, where Toby excoriates the president for concealing his illness and making irresponsible decisions because of it.
+The president responds equally angrily, accusing Toby of arguing in bad faith.
+He argues that he had a right to keep his illness private, to which Toby responds that the voters have a right to make an informed decision when electing their leader.
+Bartlet apologizes to Toby.